Klwdie/Wazuh_Installer_4_Win/README.md

 # Wazuh Installer for Windows

-Getting Wazuh agents quickly especially with Sysmon can be tedious, so I made this script to simply it.
+Getting Wazuh agents deployed quickly especially with Sysmon can be tedious, so I made this script to simplify it.

 ## How to use: